4kills/go-zlib/README.md

 - [ ] Custom, user-defined dictionaries
 - [ ] More customizable memory management
 - [x] Support streaming of data to compress/decompress data.
+- [x] Out-of-the-box support for amd64 Linux, Windows, MacOS
+- [x] Support for custom built architecture/os combinations (see [Installation for a particular OS and Architecture](#installation-for-a-particular-os-and-architecture))

 # Installation